ASGCOPS/dicos_document/docs/source/data_storage_transfer.rst

 DiCOSBox
 ----------

-DiCOSBOX is derived from `CERNBox <https://swan.docs.cern.ch/intro/cernbox/>`_, which is a `Dropbox™ <https://www.dropbox.com>`_-like cloud storage system.
+`DiCOSBox <https://dicosbox.twgrid.org/>`_ is derived from `CERNBox <https://swan.docs.cern.ch/intro/cernbox/>`_, which is a `Dropbox™ <https://www.dropbox.com>`_-like cloud storage system.
 DiCOS users could use DiCOSBox to share data/files to the collaborators seamlessly through the sharing web URL.

 .. note::